BLNWajith/Futurense-Internship-Phase-1/README.md

 ###

+<h4 align="left">Data Structure 1</h4>

+###

 <p align="left">1.Flatten Nested Tuples: Combine elements from nested tuples into one.<br><br>2.Set <-> Tuple Conversion: Swap between sets and tuples easily.<br><br>3.List of Dictionaries to Tuple List: Turn each dictionary in a list into a tuple.<br><br>4.Sort Tuples by Element: Sort a list of tuples by any specific element.<br><br>5.Find Tuple Indices: Locate where certain elements appear in a tuple list.<br><br>6.Dictionary Values to List of Dictionaries: Spread dictionary values into individual dictionaries within a list.</p>

+###

+<h4 align="left">Data Structure 2</h4>

+###

+<p align="left">Q1 Description:<br>This Python program is designed to calculate the product by multiplying all the numbers present in each given tuple.
+It iterates through each number in the tuple, multiplies them together, and prints the final product for each original tuple provided.
+The function prod_of_tuples is responsible for calculating the product, and it's tested with tuples containing both positive and negative numbers as well as a variety of integers to demonstrate its functionality.<br><br>Q2 Description:<br>However, there seems to be a mistake in the provided code for calculating the average value of numbers in a tuple of tuples.
+The intention of the program is to compute and display the average values of corresponding elements across the tuples contained within a larger tuple.
+This means each position in the resulting list of averages should reflect the average value at that position across all inner tuples.
+The function avg_of_tuples aims to accomplish this by iterating over the tuples and calculating the averages, but the implementation needs correction to accurately perform as described.
+Specifically, it should average across the same positions in each tuple and fix the incorrect appending operation.</p>

 ###